-THA’s Housing Opportunity Program (HOP) is a rent reform program for all new admissions to THA’s tenant-based program.
+THA’s Housing Opportunity Program (HOP) was a rent reform program for all new admissions to THA’s tenant-based program between 2013 and 2022.

-The goal is to help our participants achieve true self-sufficiency by assisting them with their housing needs for a specific term.
-This incentivizes our participants to focus on securing better employment and prepares them for a better future.
+The goal was to help our participants achieve true self-sufficiency by assisting them with their housing needs for a specific term.
+This was thought to incentivize our participants to focus on securing better employment and prepare them for a better future.

-The program is fixed-subsidy and time-limited.
-All new admissions to the HOP program receive a fixed subsidy.
-That includes senior/disabled households.
+The program was originally fixed-subsidy and time-limited.
+All admissions between 2013 and 2022 to the HOP program receive a fixed subsidy.
+That included senior/disabled households.

-- Work-able households have a five-year time limit on their assistance.
+- Work-able households had a five-year time limit on their assistance.

-Families receive notices at every annual recertification indicating the number of years remaining on their term-limited subsidy along with continuous referral services to a variety of available resources.
+Families received notices at every annual recertification indicating the number of years remaining on their term-limited subsidy along with continuous referral services to a variety of available resources.

-THA does not allow port outs for the HOP program except in cases of domestic violence covered by VAWA and Reasonable Accommodations.
+THA did not allow port outs for the HOP program except in cases of domestic violence covered by VAWA and Reasonable Accommodations.

 The fixed subsidy is set at 50% of established payment standards.

-THA offers a limited extension of rental assistance for time-limited households who meet specific criteria.
+THA offered a limited extension of rental assistance for time-limited households who met specific criteria.
 Households approaching the end of their five-year time limit may be eligible for a limited extension due to an unforeseen loss of income or the completion of a self-sufficiency activity.
 The interim hardship policy and eligibility requirements are detailed in THA’s 2018 Moving to Work Plan.